S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Outsource services required by two or more domains.
 </div></div>

-A service circle can be populated by members of the <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> it serves, and/or by other people too.
+A service circle can be populated by members of the <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> it serves, and/or by other people too.

 ![Service Circle](img/structural-patterns/service-circle.png)